FuscusNight/Pocket-News/README.md

 - **AI Translation:**
   🤖 Integrate Deep Seek AI to translate article titles and snippets.
 Users can select a language, and the AI will translate the selected article’s info that the news API gives it.
 - **Caching:**
+  Cache data, so if a user goes back to a previous screen or sees the same article, it doesn't need to request that again from the API

 ---